vplauzon/vplauzon.github.io/_posts/2020/3/2020-08-26-change-management-kusto.md

 We need to change the `amount` type from `long` to `real`.

-Let's change the type of the column
+Let's try to change the type of the column:

 ```sql
 .alter-merge table invoices(AMOUNT:real)